 Length: Continual, as long as you meet the qualifications.

-Low mileage discount: 5 percent to 15 percent
+Low mileage discount: Less than 5 percent

 Available to: Policyholders who drive less than a specified number of miles each year, usually 7,500 to 10,000 miles.